newjersey/navigator-content/src/roadmaps/tasks/Haul-Waste.md

 >**Once you complete this task, you will have:**
 >
->- A DEP account # (If this is your first application with DEP, this will be issued to you once your account is approved.)
+>- A DEP account number
->- A DEP issued decal for all necessary vehicles (this is your vehicle's proof of registration)
+>- A DEP issued decal for all necessary vehicles (this is your vehicle's proof of registration and needs to be attached to your vehicle)